NVIDIA/bare-metal-manager-core/book/src/workflow.md

 - Provisioner announces the tenant network segment as ResourceGroup (including network info) CRD to vpc.
 - Cloud control plane create Instance with associated network segments and image, etc,
-- Provisioner announces the Instance as mangedResource (that associate an x86 host with the above network segment) to vpc
+- Provisioner announces the Instance as managedResource (that associate an x86 host with the above network segment) to vpc
 - Vpc configures DPU to place the x86 host on the overlay network
 - Provisioner triggers x86 host to reboot
 - X86 host pxe boots, Repeat DHCP and host boot steps in host provisioning steps